ChanthMiao/ghc-wiki-mirror/commentary/compiler/units.md

 * [Package] **component**: packages may contain several components (libraries, executables, testsuite).
 The most interesting ones for GHC are libraries because they can be reused by other components.

 * **Unit**: a compiled library component.
-Contains interfaces and object codes for the library modules (and even Haskell code for Backpack indefinite units).
+Contains interfaces and object codes for the library modules.

 * **Unit key**: units may be compiled in different ways.
 There are assigned (by Cabal) a unit key (usually composed of the package name, the package version, the component name, and a hash of the compiling options and dependencies unit keys)